ThatOpen/engine_docs/docs/api/@thatopen/components/classes/Components.md

 # Components

 The entry point of the Components library.
-It can create and access all the components of the library globally, update all the updatable components automatically and dispose all the components, preventing memory leaks.
+It can create, delete and access all the components of the library globally, update all the updatable components automatically and dispose all the components, preventing memory leaks.

 ## Implements